TannerMyers/RADseq-popgen-pipeline/README.md

 Methods to be included in our pipeline are `adegenet` and `STRUCTURE`/`ADMIXTURE` to infer population structure using both parametric and non-parametric methods and ConStruct to infer population structure in a spatially explicit fashion, accounting for potential isolation by distance.

+*adegenet*
+The R package adegenet allows the user to perform genetic clustering on SNP sequence data.

+Here, we will use an example dataset from Quach et al. (2020) to show the basics of how adegenet works.
+This is a dataset of 48 individuals of Anolis cristatellus from the island of Vieques.
+We will use the structure file from their Dryad repostiroy (file extension .str) to import the dataset and perform a simple DAPC genetic clustering analysis.

 **The Data**

 *Insert more information about distichus ddRADseq data*